Helpful Tips for Seniors’ Heat Safety

 Here comes the sun.

 Who doesn’t love the summertime?
 It’s one of our favorite seasons in Virginia Beach, with blue skies and temperatures in the 70s and 80s.
-At Atlantic Shores, residents spend much of their time outdoors playing tennis or shuffleboard or perfecting their stroke on the putting green.
-There’s plenty of “cool” stuff to do indoors too, including fitness classes in our climate-controlled exercise studios, book club in the library, and happy hours in the Magnolia Room.
+At Atlantic Shores, senior residents spend much of their time outdoors playing tennis or shuffleboard or perfecting their stroke on the putting green.
+There’s plenty of “cool” activities to do indoors too, including fitness classes in our climate-controlled exercise studios, book club in the library, and happy hours in the Magnolia Room.
 With new guidelines recently announced by the CDC, our reopened community is bustling and our residents are having fun in the sun.
 Keep reading for useful tips on seniors’ summer heat safety and how to beat the heat!

 Love sunshine and fresh air?